 • Experience indoor skydiving with VR headsets • Feel the wind and see yourself skydiving for 'real' • VR is available at all three iFLY centres in the UK • Two indoor skydives before your VR skydive flight

 Indoor skydiving and bodyflight is THE adrenaline sport of the moment, so if you're one of those people always on the look for new adventures, or you want to experience a proper adrenaline rush, this is right up your street.
 And let's be honest, it looks pretty cool too!

 Not feeling the whole 'getting lifted up the ground by giant fan machines' part of the experience?
 Are you terrified with everything airborne related?
 Then this activity might not be the right fit for you.
 But don't worry, we have more down to earth experiences you can choose from!

 Indoor skydiving refers to the activity of simulating a true freefall experience without having to leap out of a plane, as it all takes place inside a building.
 A vertical wind tunnel is used to generate powerful currents of air that can go up to 120mph, which in turn, allows the human body to float in the air and achieve that freefall sensation.

 Is indoor skydiving safe?

 Yes.
 Safety is a top priority when it comes to your indoor skydive, so you will be accompanied by a highly-trained flight instructor during the whole experience.
 The whole team will ensure you're having a great time in a safe environment.
 The necessary safety equipment will also be provided before getting in the tunnel.

 As you will be wearing a flight suit over your clothes, it's recommended to wear something comfortable that won't restrict your movements, such as trousers and a t-shirt.
-For footwear, go for lace-up and well-fitting shoes; like sneakers or running shoes.
+For footwear, go for lace-up and well-fitting shoes; like trainers or running shoes.
 Boots, high heels or flip-flops are not allowed.